OpenRefine/OpenRefine/docs/docs/manual/facets.md

 OpenRefine has several default facets, which you’ll learn about below.
 The most powerful facets are the ones designed by you - custom facets, written using [expressions](expressions) to transform the data behind the scenes and help you narrow down to precisely what you’re looking for.

 Facets are not saved in the project along with the data.
-But you can save a *permalink* to the current state of the application.
+But you can save a link to the current state of the application.
 Find the "permalink" next to the project’s name.

 You can modify any facet expression by clicking the “change” button to the right of the column name in the facet sidebar.